shuque/resolve/README.md

 then a  default type of 'A' (IPv4 address record), and a default class of 'IN' (Internet class) are used.

+Pre-requisites:
+- Python 2.7 or later, or Python 3
+- dnspython module

 ```
 $ ./resolve.py